Designing your app for earning

 Examples of subscriptions are: regular updates to a recipe planner, weekly access to special events in games, or monthly additions to magazine content.
 Subscriptions are convenient for both you and your users since the delivery of digital goods is recurring, automatic, and at a known price.

-If you offer subscriptions to your users, they will expect the regular updates to add value to your app.
-This means your app must be maintained over time, adding new content or capabilities that keep users interested.
+If you offer subscriptions to your users, they expect the regular updates to add value to your app.
+Your app must be maintained over time, adding new content or capabilities that keep users interested.
 The same design guidelines for single-purchase digital goods apply to subscriptions: they should follow the core purpose of your app and not impact performance, otherwise users quickly decide that the subscription isn't worth it.

 For more information about how to implement subscriptions in your app, see the Payment Service APIs.

 Encouraging social connections

 Connecting users together is an effective way to increase app revenue because it encourages users to share information socially and gets them talking about your app.
 When you bring more users to your app and keep them interested, you have more opportunities for earning money.
-It could be something as simple as sharing a recipe with like-minded people or something more psychological, such as encouraging competition amongst game players.
+It could be something as simple as sharing a recipe with like-minded people or something more psychological, such as encouraging competition among game players.
 The power of social networks can drive users to your app because friends can see which apps are being used and it can motivate users to stay within your app because they are communicating with people they know.